.。(✺´◡`✺)。.

 Photograph on Poster: Annie Lai

-a journey..., 2022
+2022

 Album artwork and design for Hinako Omori's debut album a journey...
 Therapeutic frequencies, Japanese forest bathing, binaural field recordings, and ambient electronics are thoughtfully weaved together to evoke a stream of consciousness journey through natural environments.
 The artwork captures a cartography of the mind, revealing subconscious acts of mind wandering and fragmented thoughts and memories.
 Environmental images were sourced from film photos taken in Bath, UK where the field recordings for the album were collected.